Richie78321/engcmp-manual-project/README.md

 ### Licensing
 Depending on the licensing of the code it will tell you what you can do with the source code.
 This could determine whether you can sell your version or publish it.

-Many open source projects are what is called copyleft.
+Many open-source projects are what is called copyleft.
 This means that you must maintain the same licensing on your project as the main project.
 Once you understand what you're allowed to do, it's time to explore.

 ### Getting Source Code
 You're going to want to create a local copy of the project you'd like to contribute to on your machine.
 This is the best way to explore the code and test the project for yourself.